AlM-Express/phalanx-security/README.md

 Lifecycle scripts are executed through Phalanx’s own control layer so suspicious activity can be observed and scored.

 ### Trust lock and verification
-Phalanx can record a baseline of the installed dependency tree and later verify whether files changed.
+Phalanx can record a baseline of the installed dependency tree and later verify whether files have changed.

 ### Reporting
 Results can be shown in a readable terminal report and also exported as JSON for tooling and automation.